progrium/go-basher/README.md

 bash.Source("bash/main.bash", Asset)
 ```

-If you get ambitious you could also go-bindata to pack a static version of the Bash binary into your Go binary.
+If you get ambitious you could also use go-bindata to pack a static version of the Bash binary into your Go binary.
 Crazy, but cool?

 ## Motivation